 Here are some tips to get great feedback:

 State your goals.
-Telling stakeholders “I’m going for X” or “I want to achieve Y” helps them to frame responses in ways that keep the conversation on topic.
+Telling stakeholders “I’m going for X” or “I want to achieve Y” helps them to frame responses in ways that keep the conversation on the topic.
 Learn more about goal-setting at SurveyMonkey.

 Assign comments to someone.
 UXPin lets you indicate who should address certain points of feedback.
 Learn more about assigning comments in the UXPin User Guide.